wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 web browser.

-I specify the system's blueprint in plain text files, as source code, which a computer can translate into programmatic calls to the cloud provider API.
+I specify the system's blueprint in plain text files, as source code, which a computer can translate into programmatic calls to the cloud provider's API.
 I prefer this approach, commonly called [infrastructure as code][WikiIac], because the blueprint mirrors the engineering _intent_ and, using a source control system, I can track how the intent changes as the project evolves.